-Dr. Frederick received his B.S and M.D. from Howard University.
-Following his post-doctoral research and surgical oncology fellowships at the University of Texas MD Anderson Cancer Center, Dr. Frederick began his academic career as associate director of the cancer center at the University of Connecticut.
+Dr. Frederick received his B.S. and M.D. from Howard University and began his academic career as associate director of the cancer center at the University of Connecticut.
 Upon his return to Howard University, his academic positions included associate dean in the College of Medicine, division chief in the Department of Surgery, director of the Cancer Center and deputy provost for Health Sciences.
 He also earned a Master of Business Administration from Howard University’s School of Business in 2011.

 Dr. Frederick was honored with the Distinguished Alumnus Award from the University of Texas MD Anderson Cancer Center.
-He currently serves on the Board of Directors for the Federal Reserve Bank of Richmond, the U.S. Chamber of Commerce and Humana Inc. He is a member of surgical and medical associations including the American Surgical Association and the American College of Surgeons.
+He currently serves on the boards of directors for the Federal Reserve Bank of Richmond, the U.S. Chamber of Commerce and Humana Inc. He is a member of surgical and medical associations, including the American Surgical Association and the American College of Surgeons.